 Policies and procedures help to ensure that the organization is in compliance with safe practices and legal regulations.

 A policy and procedure manual can be used as a tool to help train employees and volunteers.

-This tool also serves as a resources and acts as a reminder of procedure steps and expectations.
+This tool serves as a resource and acts as a reminder of procedure steps and expectations.

 7. Foundation for Process Improvement